 • Add another five minutes or more if you’re grinding your own almonds or if you’re mixing by hand (Heaven help you).

-RIP MJ, your music was woven into the fabric of my life – every thread..a kaleidoscope of color.
-Although you became a kind of freakish shell of the superstar we all once knew, you never lost your gift, you were still there.
+RIP MJ, your music was woven into the fabric of my life – every thread in a quilt of so many emotions.
+Although you became a kind of freakish shell of the superstar we all once knew, you never lost your gift.
 I looped ‘Rock with You’ the night I heard you died…and cried.